Fintan-contents/taskboard-guide/en/README.md

 When each of the tasks arranged on the board is completed, remove or mark the sticky note to indicate that the task is completed.
 This makes it easy for team members to see the status of their and their team members’ tasks (not done, doing, done, etc.).

 ### 2.2.2.
-If you find that there are too many or too few tasks in a sprint
+If you find that tasks are insufficient

 If you find that the tasks on the board do not cover all of the work that needs to be done,
 add tasks that are needed or review how each task is assigned.

-The same principle applies if there are tasks that do not need to be done and the team is doing different work from the tasks arranged on the board.
+The same principle applies if there are tasks that do not need to be done or the team is doing different work from the tasks arranged on the board.
 Remove unnecessary tasks and perform another estimate for the man-hours that are now blank.

 ### 2.2.3.
 Daily scrums

-In each daily scrum, the team reports on the tasks they did the day before and the tasks they will do in the day ahead.
+In each daily scrum, the team will report on the tasks performed yesterday and the tasks planned to perform today.

 If any tasks are being delayed or done early, this needs to be reported on too.
 If a task is delayed, they should explain to the development team about when they will be able to catch up.